-It’s a terrible thing to learn that your website is hacked.
-It’s worse when you find out that your website is being used to carry out malicious activities like sending phishing emails.
-But don’t despair because your website is not beyond repair.
-In this post, we’ll show you how you can remove phishing activities from your site and take measures to protect your website from future attacks.
+But don’t worry because your website is not beyond repair.
+In this post, we’ll show you how you can remove fix your website and take measures to protect your website from future attacks.

 If you are under phishing attack and are looking to just clean the infection and fix the site, you can install our WordPress Phishing Removal Plugin (MalCare).
 It’ll instantly clean your site and get it back up and running in no time.